xswitch/odin_todi/README.md

 > Sorting of entries based on weeks or months
 >> Sort based on best paid day

+> Group based on work location or company

 > Overview of total hours and different benefits